jacobgil/pytorch-grad-cam/README.md

 Tested with most of the torchvision models.
 You need to choose the target layer to compute CAM for.
-Some common choices can be:
+Some common choices are:
 - Resnet18 and 50: model.layer4[-1]
 - VGG and densenet161: model.features[-1]
 - mnasnet1_0: model.layers[-1]

-For ViT this can be:

-- model.blocks[-1].norm1
+- ViT: model.blocks[-1].norm1

 ----------